RaianRashidRimon/Computer-Graphics/README.md

 # Computer Graphics
 This repository contains fundamental computer graphics operations and algorithms implemented in C++ using **_graphics.h_** library.
 It serves as a resource for learning key graphics concepts through practical coding examples.
 ## 📂 Operations Include
-    Scan Converting a Point
+    Scan Conversion of a Point
-    Scan Converting a Line using DDA Algorithm
+    Scan Conversion of a Line using DDA Algorithm

 ## 🎯 Purpose
 The goal of this repository is to help students and enthusiasts gain hands-on experience with computer graphics concepts.
 The implementations are designed to be clear, structured, and easy to understand, making it a useful reference for learning the fundamentals of graphics programming.